trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 ## BUILDING
 There are three makefiles attached to the library.
-Usual `makefile` simply compiles source code, creating object files (`obj` directory), as well as static library files in `lib` directory.
-Modules to be linked into the library can be specified by `MMODULES` and `SMODULES` variables passed to make from command line.
-Depending on their value, makefile compiles and links modules.
-Default settings are:
+Usual `makefile` simply compiles source code, leaving behind object files (`obj` directory), as well as static library files in `lib` directory.
+Included modules, as well as other build settings **can** (by default, everything is built with no fixed buffer sizes) be adjusted with `./genconf.sh` script, which affects `include/lightmodbus/libconf.h` and `.modules.conf` files.
+Use `./genconf.sh --help` to get more information.

+Example build process can be:
 `
-	MMODULES = master-registers master-coils
-	SMODULES = slave-registers slave-coils
+./genconf.sh -s "" --mdat 256 --mres 256 --mreq 256
+make
 `

-Example make call would be: `make MMODULES="master-reisters" SMODULES=""` which would affect in having only master side register operations module compiled.

-Normally, the library uses dynamic memory allocation, which may be inadvisable in embedded applications.
-In order to disable it and use fixed-length arrays to store data, additional makefile options can be used.
-Those include:

- - **STATICMEM_SRESPONSE** - affects *response.frame* array in **ModbusSlave**
- - **STATICMEM_MREQUEST** - affects *request.frame* array in **ModbusMaster**
- - **STATICMEM_MDATA** - affect *data.coils* and *data.regs* array in **ModbusMaster**

-Each of these options changes value of corresponding C macro, which adjust array sizes.
-The parameters should be set to desired array length in bytes following way: `make all STATICMEM_MDATA=256 STATICMEM_MREQUEST=256 STATICMEM_SRESPONSE=256`.
-For instance, this will set length of each array to 256 bytes.
-It is worth mentioning, that Modbus protocol allow maximum frame length of 256 bytes, so these settings seem to be highest reasonable ones.
+Which effects in having only master side of the library built with *response.frame*, *request.frame* and *data.data* arrays in *ModbusMaster* structure of fixed 256b size (the highest reasonable value, because of Modbus 256b per frame limit)

-`makefile-coverage` builds library all on its own for coverage testing purposes (you probably don't need that, go on).
+`makefile-coverage` builds library on its own for coverage testing purposes (you probably don't need that, go on).

 ## AVR
-`makefile-avr` works exactly as normal `makefile`, but instead it uses `avr-gcc` compiler to build the library.
+`makefile-avr` bases on normal `makefile`, but instead it uses `avr-gcc` compiler to build the library.
 Additionally, it requires MCU type to be specified by `MCU` variable passed from command line.

 ## ROUTINES
 Full listing of routines included in `lightmodbus` library available for user.